jdart1/Fathom/README.md

 Chess engines can use `tb_probe_wdl` to get the WDL value during search.
 This function is thread safe (unless TB_NO_THREADS is set).
-The various "probe_root" functions are intended for probing only at the root node, but are also theread-safe.
+The various "probe_root" functions are intended for probing only at the root node, but are also thread-safe.

 Chess engines and other clients can modify some features of Fathom and override some of its internal functions by configuring